NoahBakayou/Blockchain-Crypto-Simulation/README.md

 ## Project Overview

 This collaborative project provides hands-on coding experience with multithreading and Merkle roots.
-It serves as an opportunity to reinforce essential skills related to SHA256 Hashing, Merkle trees, and Multithreading, all of which were covered in class.
+It serves as an opportunity to reinforce essential skills related to SHA256 Hashing, Merkle trees, and Multithreading.

 ## Project Summary